wymeditor/wymeditor/docs/customizing_wymeditor/index.rst

 These are both labeled as ``legacy``.
 To use them,
-choose those options on editor initialization:
+first load the legacy skins CSS and javascript, then choose those options on editor initialization:

 .. code-block:: javascript